-You can only do it in three ways: (i) hire an in – house accountant, probably with external support for complex tax and legal issues, (ii)h ire an external firm to do the job or (iii) do it yourself in your home country and use a local firm to adapt the accounting to Spanish requirements
+More specifically, you can organize the accounting of the new company in three ways: (i) hire an in – house accountant, probably with external support for complex tax and legal issues, (ii)hire an external firm to do the job or (iii) do it yourself in your home country and use a local firm to adapt the accounting to Spanish requirements

 The first two systems shall require a kind of bottom – up reporting, because all the accounting must be reported to the head office to allow it consolidate the Spanish Sub data into the global organization accounting system.

 The third system is what I call a top – down reporting because at some point the Spanish accounting kept abroad must be adapted to allow the Spanish Sub comply with local accounting and tax requirements.

 In my view, the only sensible way to deal with this matter is using the third system because is, by far, the most efficient, safe and cheap method, at least for small to medium size operations.

 If you hire a Spanish tax accountant you will need a skilled one, with experience and knowledge of foreign accounting standards and also a good command of foreign languages.
 Besides, you will need some kind of external support for mildly complex tax and legal issues.
 You will also need to buy or rent accounting software, assuming the cost involved thereof.
 This is not cheap.
 Moreover, you need to incur in time and effort at home country level to review and consolidate the data of the Spanish Sub.
 Therefore this system is expensive, inefficient (basically you duplicate the work) and slow, because reporting is always done with some delay.